tock/tock/doc/reference/trd-appid.md

 minimal assumptions on the structure and form of _application credentials_ and corresponding _application identifiers_.
-Application credentials are arbitrary k-byte sequences that are stored in an userspace binary's Tock binary format (TBF) footers.
+Application credentials are arbitrary k-byte sequences that are stored in a userspace binary's Tock binary format (TBF) footers.
 Before a process is eligible to execute, a Tock board uses an AppID (application identifier) checker to determine the AppIDs of each userspace binary available